 Line a greased baking sheet with half of the dough squares.

 Next, scoop approximately 2 teaspoons of jam into the center of each square, making sure not to get the jam on the edges.
+Makes sure you don't overfill and it doesn't look more than an inch thick before baking otherwise it may overfill and ooze out.

 Using a fork, gently poke a few holes into the remaining dough squares.